Rangers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ty France and the Seattle Mariners square off against Marcus Semien and the Texas Rangers on Friday at 8:05 PM ET, in the first of a three-game series at Globe Life Field.
+Julio Rodriguez and the Seattle Mariners match up with Josh Jung and the Texas Rangers on Saturday at 4:05 PM ET at Globe Life Field.

-The Mariners are the favorite in this one, at -120, while the underdog Rangers have +100 odds to upset.
-The game's total is set at 8 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.